binchenX/understand_container/docs/ch7.md

 ## Summary

-We see how to use `netns` as the hook to setup a bridge network for our containers so that the containers can talk to the internet as well as each other.
-Put it into a diagram, we have setup something like this:
+We've seen how to use `netns` as a hook to set up a bridge network for our containers, enabling them to communicate with the internet and each other.
+In diagram form, we've set up something like this:

 ```
 +---------------------------------------------------------+